wold5/avater-manual/manual_en.md

 #### Windows: VirtualCD USB detection compatibility (0.12.1 and lower)

 On Windows, the VirtualCD application (www.virtualcd-online.com) appears to modify drive letter assignment, which conflicts with detection of the drive letter.
 This situation is being investigated.
-Note v0.12.1 improves the situation somewhat, fixing a bug that made local mirrors unavailable.
+Note v0.12.1 fixed a bug that made the same local mirror unavailable. v0.13 should show the device as unmounted, with the possible exception of VirtualCD having mounted a device on the same drive location.

 A temporary work-around is as follows (this assumes the drives are unused): configure your VirtualCD drive(s) to use drive letter(s) at least two 'steps' higher than the current ones (i.e. E: becomes G:), thereby leaving earlier drive letters available for Windows for mounting your USB e-reader.
 This settings can be modified as follows: